 - Fill the cooler with ice.

 This is done to bring down the meat temperature, as it’s too hot to be put in the fridge.
-Once the meat temperature lowers to 40 degrees, you can put the pulled pork in the fridge.
+Once the meat temperature lowers to 40 degrees, you can put the shredded pork in the fridge.

 Note: The pulled pork can stay in the fridge for up to four days or up to three months in a freezer.
 If you keep it longer than that, you risk freezer burn.